AVEVA/sample-afsdk-event_triggered_calculation-dotnet/README.md

     1. The element name is resolved into an [AFElement](https://docs.osisoft.com/bundle/af-sdk/page/html/T_OSIsoft_AF_Asset_AFElement.htm) object
     1. The `Temperature`, `Pressure`, `Volume`, and `Moles` attributes are resolved
     1. If successful, the attributes are added to the data cache's attribute list
     1. If the element or any attribute could not be resolved, a warning is outputted to the console and the application moves on to the next context.
-This allows the application to work against all resolvable contexts.
+This allows the application to work against all resolvable contexts
 1. The AFDataCache object is configured
     1. The list of all input attributes is added to the cache
     1. An [observer](EventTriggeredCalc/AFDataPipeEventObserver.cs) object is configured to trigger calculations based on updates